Le Chalet Du Parc

 About Le Chalet Du Parc

 Le Chalet Du Parc is a Spa restaurant with lunch and dinner service on Monday and Thursday through Sunday.
 It is closed Tuesday and Wednesday.
-With only limited verified public details beyond hours and a smart-casual dress code, the safest way to plan is to treat it as a practical Spa dining option rather than to assume a specific cuisine, chef, menu format, price tier, or awards profile.
+The safest way to plan is to treat it as a practical Spa dining option rather than to assume a specific cuisine, chef, menu format, price tier, or awards profile.

-Because no firm cuisine, price, chef, or awards information is attached here, plan with the verified basics in mind: the city is Spa, the dress code is smart casual, service is listed from 12–2 PM and 6:30–9 PM on open days.
+Plan with the basics in mind: the city is Spa, the dress code is smart casual, service is listed from 12–2 PM and 6:30–9 PM on open days.
 If the occasion needs a clearer comparison before you commit, L'Art de Vivre and L'Auberge are names to consider alongside Le Chalet Du Parc.

 Lunch is listed from 12–2 PM on Monday and Thursday through Sunday.
 Dinner is listed from 6:30–9 PM on the same days.
 Tuesday and Wednesday are closed, so midweek Spa plans should be checked carefully before you build an itinerary around this restaurant.

 For a broader comparison on days when Le Chalet Du Parc is closed, consider Le Bacchus or Botèye.
-The important point is to compare actual opening times and the kind of meal you want, rather than assuming an unverified cuisine, price, or service style.
+The important point is to compare actual opening times and the kind of meal you want, rather than assuming a cuisine, price, or service style.

 Who should book it